UNIVERSITY OF WISCONSIN-MADISON

 Classes and Discussions

 Class meetings will be in the form of discussion lectures.
 We will talk about the day's topics, and this discussion will be supported by your comments and opinions.
 If you are willing to participate actively and daily in class, you will get a lot out of it.
-If you expect to sit quietly and listen for 15 weeks, you will be very unhappy in this class.
+If you expect to sit quietly and listen for 15 weeks, you will be very unhappy in this class (and it will be reflected in your grade).

-You are expected to attend all classes.
+You are expected to attend every class session, as your grade includes your participation.
 Make sure that you talk to me before any planned absence from class.

 Note that this class is scheduled for three 75-minute lectures per week (instead of the expected two per week).
 We will meet, on the average, of twice per week.
-The initial weeks will be twice per week, then accelerating the pace to three per week to allow more time for project work at the end of the semester.
+The initial weeks will have class three times per week to allow more time for project work at the end of the semester.
 Please watch this schedule carefully to make sure that you know the schedule for the coming week.

 Papers

 During this class, you will write two papers - one short (6 pages) and one longer.
 The first paper is a study of system measurements and benchmarking - a most subtle subject!
+This paper will count for 15% of your grade.
 The second paper involves a project, and the paper will be a summary of that project.
 There will be a selection of project topics from which to choose.
+The project, including proposal, mid-way interview, final project paper, and poster presentation, will count for about 80% of your grade.

 Writing well will be as important as writing about good ideas.
 Each paper will be reviewed at least twice.
 The first reading will be a refereeing of the paper by one of your fellow students.
 This will give the writer critical comments by another person, and give the reader a look at someone else's writing.
 The paper will then be revised for a second pass that will be read by me.